 That little word ‘fun’ is important to remember.
 Every marriage therapist when they meet a new couple warn them that improving a relationship is hard work.
 Too often they forget to tell them that, before too long, it’s also a lot of fun.
 Exploring the possibilities of a newly invigorated relationship, doing new things together, learning things about each other you did not know: all of these are fun.

 Since your recreational activities and interests have likely changed since your initial courtship, it’s a good idea to start thinking about the activities that you want to do, and the activities that your spouse might like, and get started.
 In some cases, professional help can provide the spark that you need.

 Is Your Marriage Growing Apart?
 When Should You Get Help?

 You shouldn’t wait until you reach the ‘right’ level of distance before seeking help.
 The faster that you address the issues, the faster and easier it will be for your relationship to cover.
 If you know your relationship is heading in the wrong direction, it’s time to change it.
-For marriage counseling in Portland, MA, and New Jersey contact Dr. Dahlia Mann, MFT.
-Dr. Mann also offers on-line appointments as well as in-person sessions so you can get started anytime from anywhere.
+For marriage counseling in Portland, MA, and online counseling in Maine and New Jersey, contact Dr. Dahlia Mann, MFT.
 Reach out today and find out if couples communications coaching can put your marriage back on track.